top of page

 9. Reporting Procedures

-If the DSL is unavailable, concerns should be reported directly to Children’s Social Care or the Police in an emergency.
+If the DSL is unavailable and the concern is urgent, staff should contact Children’s Social Care or the Police directly.

 10. Confidentiality and Information Sharing